From Drone to Dashboard: How Propeller Processes Survey Data

 After flying the worksite

 Customers who have purchased a DJI Phantom 4 RTK drone through Propeller or a Trimble Stratus reseller have access to Propeller’s high-accuracy survey processing workflow that handles both the PPK correction of their drone’s GPS observations and image processing to create a 3D model of the job site.
-If you fly a WingtraOne drone, you can review the instructions on uploading a PPK dataset here.
+If you fly a WingtraOne drone, you should review the instructions on uploading a PPK dataset.

 drone flying over construction site